 Guidelines for remuneration of senior executives

-The AGM on 30 April 2021 adopted guidelines for the remuneration of senior executives that apply until further notice.
+The AGM on 12 May 2022 adopted the following guidelines for the remuneration of senior executives that apply for remuneration agreed upon by the company after the 2022 AGM (however, no later than until the 2026 AGM).

 In this context, the term senior executives refers to the CEO of Bokusgruppen and the other members of Group management.